Close Menu

 Insolvency means that the funds will no longer be able to pay out the full benefits owed to all individuals.
 By 2033, there will be enough income to pay out about 76% of payments.
 This means that you would still receive a payment.
 It will just be less.

 A recent Congressional Report offers a number of solutions to that problem.
-For example, the reports states that maintaining financial balance after trust fund insolvency would require substantial reductions in Social Security benefits.
-Also, substantial increases in tax revenues could help solve the issue.
+For example, the report states that in order to maintain financial balance after trust fund insolvency there would need to be substantial reductions in Social Security benefits.
+Also, increases in tax revenues could help solve the issue.
 Or, Congress could use some combination of the two.

 Following depletion of the combined funds in 2034, Congress could restore balance by reducing scheduled benefits by about 22%.
 The required reduction would grow gradually to 26% by 2095.
 An alternative could be for Congress to raise the Social Security payroll tax rate from 12.4% to 15.8% following depletion in 2034.
 They could then gradually increase the tax to 16.7% by 2095.